ICMOL/DeNox/README.md

 ## How to Use

-### Input Files
-* A report file, e.g., a PSM table from FragPipe or a metabolite quantitation file from iMet-Q or XCMS
-* Raw data in **mzML file format**

 ### System Requirement

 - [Java SE Runtime Environment 11(or above)](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) is required to be installed prior to use DeNox.